applelime/applelime.github.io/_featured_categories/develop/blog.md

 # Featured tags need to have either the `list` or `grid` layout (PRO only).
 layout: list

+# custom
+category: develop

 # The title of the tag's page.
-title: Develop
+title: Blog

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: develop
+slug: blog

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  개발 관련 게시물
+  블로그 관련

 # (Optional) You can disable grouping posts by date.
 # no_groups: true